Prepare your business to tender for contracts

-- If you employ five or more people you must have a written health and safety policy statement and a record of your arrangements.
+- If you employ five or more people you must have a written health and safety policy statement.
+You must also keep a record of your arrangements.
 Find out how to create and operate a health and safety policy.

-- To effectively plan and control the activities and reporting needed to ensure good health and safety compliance, you can set up a health and safety management system.
+- To effectively plan and control health and safety activities and reporting, you can set up a health and safety management system.

 - It is important to communicate your health and safety procedures to staff, customers and the public.

 When tendering for work, many buyers will include a pre-qualification stage.
 This ensures that businesses competing for the contract have a minimum set of standards in place.
-Ensuring that your business measures up to best practice, or strives to set new standards, can mean the difference between success and failure.
+Ensuring that your business measures up to best practice can mean the difference between success and failure.

 If you are self-employed, employ other people or are in charge of work premises, you have a duty to report and keep records of certain types of incident or accident at work.
 See first aid, accidents and ill health in the workplace.